ahmedcali84/matrix/README.md

     ./main <max_value> <nrows> <ncols>
     ```

    - `<max value>`: This argument specifies the maximum value that each matrix element can take.
-For example, if you run `./main 10`, the program will generate matrices with values ranging from 0 to 9.
+For example, if you run `./main 10 4 4 `, the program will generate matrices with values ranging from 0 to 9 with 4 columns and 4 rows.
    - `<nrows>`: No. of matrix Rows.
    - `<ncols>`: No. of matrix Coloumns.